kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 * Recommender - it monitors the current and past resource consumption and, based on it, provides recommended values containers' cpu and memory requests.

-* Updater - it checks which of the managed Pods have correct resources set and, if not, kills them so that they can be recreated by their controllers with the updated requests.
+* Updater - it checks which of the managed pods have correct resources set and, if not, kills them so that they can be recreated by their controllers with the updated requests.

 * Admission Plugin - it sets the correct resource requests on new pods (either just created